-As construction activities present a high level of risk and are conducted by our contractors, we require principal contractors on all our major projects (e.g. workplace and logistics developments) to have comprehensive WHS management systems.
-This is verified in the tender review process and performance is monitored throughout the contract execution.
+As construction activities present a high level of risk, we require principal contractors on all projects to have comprehensive WHS management systems.
+This is verified in the tender review process and through contractor prequalification.
+Performance is monitored throughout the contract execution.

 We engage our contractors on health and safety matters in key areas including the direct and indirect procurement process, development and implementation of project-level safety management systems, project inductions, WHS performance monitoring of project delivery and risk reviews, including independent contractor audits.
 Our What Stockland Expects from its Suppliers policy outlines our expectations of suppliers (including health and safety requirements) and assists them to operate in a manner consistent with our corporate, social and environmental values.
-Through these processes, we communicate WHS expectations clearly and work with our contractors to monitor performance and manage health and safety risks.
 We deliver site induction training for both staff and contractors.

 A critical step in our contractor management process is our third-party prequalification system for all directly engaged contractors conducting physical work onsite.
 The system supports us to externally validate contractor WHS systems and processes prior to commencement of works onsite.
-This validation process includes a comprehensive review of contractor safety management systems as well as the verification of insurance and licencing requirements.
+This validation process includes a comprehensive review of contractor safety management systems relevant to the work being undertaken, as well as the verification of insurance and licencing requirements.